fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 # Summary

 This RFC extends F# to include type-directed conversions when known type information is available.
-A type-directed conversion is used as an option of last resort, at leaf expressions, so different types may be returned on each bracnh of compound structures like `if .. then ... else`.

-This RFC/PR does three things
+It does three things:

 1. Puts in place a general backwards-compatible mechanism for type directed conversions (and one that works in conjunction with the existing techniques to allow subsumption at some specific places)